Understand These 5 Types Of Communication At Workplace

 Consider some of the following:

 - Mistakes occur not through intentional acts, but rather through error.
 Recognize misunderstandings when they arise and work to correct them – from inappropriate communications (in person or on phone) to unacceptable behaviours.

 - Don’t take it personally: It’s all too easy to take criticism the wrong way, but focusing only on relevant parts and having an honest conversation with the critic can show avenues of growth.

 - Trust your employees and coworkers.
 Have faith in their personal and professional credentials.

 - Empathy is everything.
 Self-awareness helps, and so does imagining oneself in the employees’ shoes.
-What changes?.
+What changes?

 To improve emotional well-being in the workplace, consider the following:

 - Role models.
 You, your team leaders, and anyone in a position of authority should embody the values you want to inspire, and treat everyone at the same hierarchical level equally.

 - Embrace emotions.
 Encourage employees to speak their minds about what they feel.
 Ask feedback-oriented questions (‘What do you feel about…’).
 Urge employees to speak their minds so that they don’t phone in their appearances.

 - Stress management.
 Employees can begin to break down under prolonged periods of stress.
 Do your best to promote healthy work habits.
 The more you’re aware of your employees’ emotional and stress levels, the more productive they’ll be.

-More efficiently you communicate with your team, better the results.
+The more efficiently you communicate with your team, the better the results.
 Most communication gets ignored because it hardly addresses its target audience.
-Whether it’s a formal discussion or a casual chat, workplace communication is vital.
+Whether it’s formal communication or a casual chat, workplace communication plays a vital role.
 Make connecting with your employees a priority and reap the rewards!